Jhonier16s/Java-Apptask-Proyect/README.md

 # Java-Apptask-Proyect
-My proyect with Java <3
+My project with Java <3